 It is important to note that this sample of processed (and delivered) spectra is in fact nearly two orders of magnitude larger than the number of $\ha$ emitters whose redshifts are expected to be measurable at the depth of the EWS, within the Q1 area.
-Following the original science requirements of the mission, the NISP spectrograph was designed as to secure a redshift for an average number of $1700$ galaxies per deg$^{2}$, at a flux limit $f(\ha)>2 \times 10^{-16}\,\ecgs$.
-Because of measuring redshifts using only the \ha\ line detection (see discussion in the following sections), by construction these galaxies will have a redshift within the target range $0.9<z<1.8$.
-In practice, this implies that within the Q1 release we would expect at best to recover a total of $63 \times 1700 \simeq 100\,000$ redshifts within the target range, i.e., about 2\% of the total number of spectra extracted and delivered in Q1.
-The expected number of $\ha$ emitters, in fact, should be even smaller, if we consider that the requirements are based on extracting all sources with broad-band magnitude $\HE<24$, i.e., 1.5\,mag deeper than the current selection.
+Following the original science requirements of the mission, the NISP spectrograph was designed as to secure a redshift for an average number of $1700$ galaxies per deg$^{2}$, at a flux limit of $f(\ha)>2 \times 10^{-16}\,\ecgs$.
+Because of measuring redshifts using only the \ha\ line detection (see discussion in the following sections), by construction, these galaxies will have a redshift within the target range of $0.9<z<1.8$.
+In practice, this implies that, within the Q1 release, we would expect at best to recover a total of $63 \times 1700 \simeq 100\,000$ redshifts within the target range, which is about 2\% of the total number of spectra extracted and delivered in Q1.
+The expected number of $\ha$ emitters, in fact, should be even smaller, if we consider that the requirements are based on extracting all sources with a broad-band magnitude of $\HE<24$, which is 1.5\,mag deeper than the current selection.
 Thus, any scientific investigation based on these data requires a strong and careful selection, as we shall discuss in the following sections.